jeffwitz/Libusb-UVC/docs/examples.rst

 - **Compressed payload codecs (H.264/H.265/AV1/VP8)**: support is not yet implemented; handling those streams would require parsing their specific UVC payload headers and integrating suitable decoders.
-- **UVC still-image capture**: basic Method 1 support exists, but additional work is needed to cover device-specific compression indices, multiple sensors, and error handling.
+- **UVC still-image capture**: Method 1 and Method 2 negotiation work, but completing the feature still demands per-device testing (multiple sensors, proprietary compression settings, bulk endpoints).
 - **Vendor-specific controls**: even when a selector is advertised, many firmwares only respond to proprietary messages.
 Completing those features demands reverse engineering or documentation from the manufacturer.